 The second phase of each MATCH is called the Teleoperated Period (TELEOP) and consists of the remaining two minutes and fifteen seconds (2:15).
-During this phase, DRIVERS remotely operate ROBOTS to retrieve and score POWER CELLS in goals and manipulate CONTROL PANELS to ACTIVATE different stages of the SHIELD GENERATOR.
+During this phase, DRIVERS remotely operate ROBOTS to retrieve and score POWER CELLS in POWER PORTS and manipulate CONTROL PANELS to ACTIVATE Stages of the SHIELD GENERATOR.